| | Opus Ten:

 spectator sport not a participatory one.

-The intention of the First Amendment in guaranteeing freedom of the
+The intention of the First Amendment in

 press is to make unfettered criticism possible.
 This the press has

 construed into "the public's right to know."
-But who, really, needed
+But who, really,

 to know about Clinton's affair with Lewinsky?
 Who benefitted from